OSGeo/OSGeoLive-Notebooks/OSGeo-live/PYSAL/README.md

 - Software should be installed prior to traveling to the workshop (instructions below)

 ### Software Requirements
-** Please note that PySAL is pre-installed now  feb2016
+**Please note that PySAL is pre-installed here -- feb2016

 For the workshop we will require the following packages be installed